kitnil/awesome/README.md

 - [kubectl-debug](https://github.com/aylei/kubectl-debug) - Debug your pod by a new container with every troubleshooting tools pre-installed
 - [inlets-archived](https://github.com/inlets/inlets-archived) - Cloud Native Tunnel
 - [Modlishka](https://github.com/drk1wi/Modlishka) - Modlishka.
 Reverse Proxy.
-- [cue](https://github.com/cuelang/cue) - Validate and define text-based and dynamic configuration
+- [cue](https://github.com/cuelang/cue) - CUE has moved to https://github.com/cue-lang/cue
 - [lefthook](https://github.com/evilmartians/lefthook) - Fast and powerful Git hooks manager for any type of projects.
 - [sish](https://github.com/antoniomika/sish) - HTTP(S)/WS(S)/TCP Tunnels to localhost using only SSH.
 - [octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.